maureen-zhang/Pyrolitics/README.md

 ## Index (File Map)
 This GitHub repository is divided into the following folders.
 They are described below in the general logical order that you should access them to understand the project.
-## Exploratory Data Analysis (This is for the Mar 7 checkpoint)
-This folder contains preliminary and exploratory data visualization and analysis of the current dataset we have gathered.
-The analysis includes pairwise comparisons between different datasets to uncover patterns and relationships related to wildfires and power grid infrastructure.

 ### Included Analyses:
 - **Electricity Usage and Wildfire Incidents**